 Maple Peanut Butter Cookies

-- 1/2 cup oil, I like to use light-flavored olive oil
+1/2 cup oil, light-flavored olive oil or canola oil

 - Preheat your oven to 350 degrees F. Line 2 baking sheets with parchment paper.

 - In a large bowl or stand mixer, beat 1/4 cup butter until it is creamy and light with no lumps.